kingkiller39/HollowKnightRandomizerTracker2.8/README.md

 ## Credits
 * @KayDeeTee - PlayerDataTracker Coding and general help with HK data structures.
-* @MyEyes (Seanpr) - Modding API used by PlayerDataTracker and general help with HK data structures.
+* @Seanpr - Modding API used by PlayerDataTracker and general help with HK data structures.
 * Mickley_3, ciplax, and RiskyCB for early testing and feedback.
 * Team Cherry - Without which, we would not have Hollow Knight